-- 4.2.2 Plot the nuclear gauge wet density against the corresponding density count ratio using the data from all test sites. - 4.2.3 If any data pair does not lie on the linear plot, reject the nuclear gauge and core compacted density wet density data for this test site. - 4.2.4 For thin-layer gauges with two detection systems, validate the density system 1 data (that is density count, density standard count and the standards blocks wet density) in accordance with Steps 4.2.1 to 4.2.3.
-Then validate the density system 2 data (that is density count, density standard count and the nuclear gauge wet density) in accordance with Steps 4.2.1 to 4.2.3.
+- 4.2.2 Plot the nuclear gauge wet density against the corresponding density count ratio using the data from all test sites. - 4.2.3 If any data pair does not lie on the linear plot, reject the nuclear gauge and core compacted density wet density data for this test site.
+Rejected data pairs cannot be used in the current bias determination or any future bias checks. - 4.2.4 For thin-layer gauges with two detection systems, validate the density system 1 data (that is density count, density standard count and the standards blocks wet density) in accordance with Steps 4.2.1 to 4.2.3.
+Then validate the density system 2 data (that is density count, density standard count and the nuclear gauge wet density) in accordance with Steps 4 2.1 to 4.2.3.